 (9) The reference in subsection (1) to the net balance due to the credit provider shall be construed in accordance with section 103, and as if that section were contained in this Part.

-38. Statement of annual percentage rate
+38. Annual percentage rate in contracts

 The annual percentage rate required under section 35 or 36 to be stated in a credit sale contract or a loan contract is —